-- A current land use map for the area proposed for addition - A table summarizing the approximate acreage of all land uses within the area proposed for addition
+- A current land use map for the area proposed for addition with a table or short narrative explaining the map - A description of current land uses (both agricultural and non-agricultural) within the proposed AEA

 Provide information to describe land use trends in and near the area proposed for addition.
 These trends may include such things as consolidation of smaller farms or transition of land out of agricultural land use.